Exponential ergodicity of a degenerate age-size piecewise deterministic process: Introduction

 \section{Introduction}

 The need to include age as a structuring variable in the description of population dynamics has come to be a useful strategy for modellers searching to account for non-Markovian behaviours in a Markovian setting.
 In particular, in the context of biological applications, the arising of high-throughput single-cell techniques has allowed microbiologists to follow heterogenous populations of isolated bacteria (where the structure is given by their length, biological markers or any other observable) through time.
-Thereby, this also grants access to the age structure and has put in evidence the non-trivial dependence of age and the other observables at the individual and population scales.
-The most recent models of bacterial growing include then some sort of age variable, which might not correspond exactly with the \textit{chronological age}, but which might rather evolve in time as a function of the individual trait.
-This \textit{age} variable still obeys a renewal equation, which justifies nonetheless its name.
-This is why we need to extend stability results which account for the level of generality imposed by those models.
+Thereby, this also grants access to the age structure and has put in evidence the non-trivial dependence of age and other observables at the individual and population scales.
+The most recent models of bacterial growing include then some sort of age variable, which might not correspond exactly with the \textit{chronological age}, but which might rather evolve in time as a function of the individual traits. { For example, in the \textit{adder model} of bacterial growth discussed in Example~\ref{ex:adder} below, the \textit{age} corresponds to the length added from the birth of the individual, so it grows along with the size variable, but resets at 0 at each reproduction event.} This \textit{age} variable still obeys a renewal equation, which justifies nonetheless its name. { In this regard, an important biological and mathematical question concerns the long-time behaviour of such dynamics: whether a certain steady-state distribution exists and the convergence rate towards it.
+Biologically, it allows to explain the observation of homeostatic behaviours in experimental timescales.
+Mathematically, it corresponds to the non trivial task of extending classical stability results to a broader class of stochastic models, by studying the spectral and ergodic properties of a certain family of operators. }

 In this spirit, we study the long-time behaviour of a stochastic process modelling non-conservative population dynamics which are formalised as a measure-valued process $(Z_t)_{t \geq 0}$ with values in the point measures over $\rr_+^2$, $\mathcal{M}_p(\rr_+^2)$, which represents the age and size of the individuals.
 For every instant $t > 0$ we can write